Blnd-hussen/ccomp/README.md

 ccomp [options] <source_file>

 Options:
   -c,  --compiler      Specifies the preferred compiler to use (e.g., gnu-20 or clang-20).
-If no valid compiler is provided, the default is clang++ -std=c++20.
+If no valid compiler is provided, the default is system.
   -rv, --valgrind     Run the compiled program using Valgrind memory debugger after successful compilation (off by default).
   -r,  --run          Executes the compiled binary after successful compilation (default: off) -o,  --output       Specifies the output directory for the compiled binary (default: ./out)